vinaya-class/vinaya-class.github.io/src/05-women-1.md

 **Effort:** in the instant one lies down in the same dwelling when a woman is lying down.

 Same dwelling: one 'enclosure'.
-Technically the same walls and roof, but one may consider variations (private hospital rooms).
+Technically the same walls and roof, but one may consider variations, such as a private room with a lockable door.

 Intention is not a factor, pacittiya even if the bhikkhu doesn't know about the woman.